 Rather than walk, you may prefer cycling for longer distances.
 There’s a national cycle network, in addition to the many dedicated cycle routes in towns and cities across the UK, so there’s no limit to how far your bike can take you.

 - Cycling builds muscle and is linked to improved heart and lung capacity.

 - In towns and cities, cycling can save time as you filter through the traffic and avoid the queues.

-- The UK Government has allocated £2 billion toward walking and cycling infrastructure, meaning cycling routes and accessibility are expected to improve.
+- The UK government allocated £2 billion towards walking and cycling infrastructure, meaning cycling routes and accessibility are expected to improve.

 Cycling UK has lots more cycling tips and advice on its website.